BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 :::

-Get a list of installed apps package information.
+Get a list of installed apps' package information.

 `BetterAndroid` also provides an overloaded method with the same name for `getInstalledPackages`.
 You don't need to consider compatibility issues, just use `PackageInfoFlagsWrapper` as the parameter of `flags`.